You know your business goals better than anyone.

 4. Create Buyer Personas

 Think of Buyer Personas as the SIM characters you created back when that was still a hip thing.
 A buyer persona represents a profile of your ideal customer.
 It’s used to help guide your marketing strategy to help tailor and narrow down your messaging and efforts.
-Depending on your target focus, you may have more than 1 buyer persona.
+Depending on your target focus, you may have more than one buyer persona.

 5. Develop a Message Framework